z9er/CyberpunkTHING/resources/documents/kcd2yes.md

 ## Combat

-The combat crosshair is now centered on the screen instead of being tied to the enemy.
-Moving your mouse/camera is how you switch targets if you are not locked on
+* **Free-Flow Targeting:** The combat crosshair is now **centered on the screen**, not tied to the enemy.
+Moving your mouse/camera is how you switch targets if you are not locked on.

-Enemies attack more often and are less defensive, especially when Henry is outnumbered.
-Grouped enemies attack more often and may now attack Henry all at once.
-They will also surround Henry faster and can sprint to reposition during a fight.
+* **Aggressive AI:** Enemies attack **more often** and are less defensive.
+Grouped enemies attack more often and may now **attack Henry all at once**, surrounding him faster, and sprinting to reposition.

-Enemies will prioritize the Normal Block and Dodge maneuvers, and use Perfect Block and Riposte less
+* **Defensive Focus:** Enemies prioritize the **Normal Block and Dodge** maneuvers, using Perfect Block and Riposte less often.

-Enemies will react more quickly to feints or in the clinch

-Enemies will change their stance and weapon position more often
+* **Faster Reactions:** Enemies react **more quickly** to your Feints and in the Clinch.
+They will also change their stance and weapon position more often.

-You can now build up to being a truly powerful knight with changes to horse armor
+* **Horse Armor:** You can now build up to being a truly powerful knight with changes to horse armor.

 ## Weapons